harbour/core/README.md

 components.

-On *nix systems most of these 3rd party components will automatically be picked up if installed on well-known standard system locations.
+On *nix systems most of these 3rd party components will automatically be used if installed on well-known standard system locations.

 You only need to use manual setup if the dependency isn't available